swisscom/open-service-broker/README.md

 ## Configuration

-The configuration file for the service broker is located under
+The configuration file for the Service Broker is located under

 ```
 server/src/main/resources/application.yml